-Before the beamtest, the irradiated detectors were warmed up for 5 days at room temperature because of the beamtest preparation and for 7 days at 28 °C in order to anneal the damage and to simulate the effects of the warm-up for maintenance in the real experiment.
-We have calculated that the full-depletion voltage will have increased by about 20% above the minimum fulldepletion voltage.
+Before the beamtest, the irradiated detectors were warmed up for 5 days at room temperature, because of the beamtest preparation, and for 7 days at 28 °C, in order to anneal the damage and to simulate the effects of the warm-up in the maintenance of the real experiment.
+We calculated that the full-depletion voltage had increased by about 20% above the minimum in the warm-up before the beamtest.

 The annealing and the anti-annealing of the full-depletion voltage was experimentally parameterized by H. Ziock [10].
 Because of the different time dependence of the annealing and the anti-annealing effects, the full-depletion voltage first decreases and then increases.
 The change of the full-depletion voltage in time can be expressed by scaling the time with the characteristic time to reach the minimum, the time of minima.
 The temperature dependence of this time is shown in the bottom figure of Figure 2 and the full-depletion voltage at a fluence of 1×10^{14} p/cm2 is shown in the top figure of Figure 2.
-The full-depletion voltage is parameterized to be linear with the fluence.
+The full-depletion voltage is being parameterized to be linear with the fluence.